• Skip to primary navigation

 Each substitute not only keeps your dish on track but might even kick things up a notch.
 Who said a missing ingredient spells disaster?

-With us, it’s just the start of a tastier plot twist.
-Keep reading to discover how your next meal could go from great to mind-blowing, no acorn squash required.
+With us, it's just the start of a tastier plot twist.

-5 Best Substitutes for Acorn Squash
+5 Top Alternatives to Acorn Squash

 Acorn squash is a versatile and delicious winter squash variety known for its sweet, nutty flavor and tender flesh.